Skip to content

 Should a field be missing there, deserialization failure will generally result.
 However, since those formats are not usually authored by humans, this should never be an issue in practice

-The structure and bananas of this guide are somewhat inspired by enjarai's excellent Codec guide
+The structure and bananas of this guide are somewhat inspired by Evelyn's excellent Codec guide